castrojo/castrojo.github.io/_drafts/_posts/is-a-stateless-home-server-possible.md

 And of course, it's only a matter of time until one of these reboots breaks something or a container has a bad day.

-If you think this blog post isn't crazy enough Chuck and I will be [delving into Kubernetes](https://gist.github.com/chuckbutler/92164d09fba51b2219b8bb8d4450761f) for this later on as this is all just a warm up.
+If you think this blog post isn't crazy enough, Chuck and I will be [delving into Kubernetes](https://gist.github.com/chuckbutler/92164d09fba51b2219b8bb8d4450761f) for this later on as this is all just a warm up.